rise8-us/delivery-playbooks/docs/content/practices/domain-driven-design.md

 </p>

 #### Strategic Design Patterns
-**TLDR: How to break apart complex businesses into digestible chunks (domains, and bounded contexts).**
+**It offers a framework for breaking down intricate business structures into digestible chunks, specifically domains and bounded contexts**

 * Context Mapping: Defining relationships between different bounded contexts
 * Core Domain: Identifying and focusing on the most valuable part of your system